 Semi-related: Winter Elizabeth somehow lost one of her children’s birth certificates.
 Not my finest work.
 Hence, baby Nick and I made our way to the registry office at City Hall today.
 As much as I would have rather stayed home, curled up on the sofa with a blanket and a book…

-One-year-olds don’t do that.
+- One-year-olds don’t do that.
 They just don’t.

-An object in motion stays in motion… while staying put is a great way to lose momentum.
+- An object in motion stays in motion… while staying put is a great way to lose momentum.
 And I’d already lost the birth certificate, so…

 I couldn’t help but brighten up a bit as we approached City Hall, though.
 I love the juxtaposition of old and

 Once we finished the grown-up business part of our outing, I figured we may as well embrace a bit of adventure, too.
 We were bundled up and had plenty of snacks, why not?